CKDev/digital-learn-training/README.md

 At any time, the working state of the app should be provable by running the test suite.

+## Deployements

+Deployment happens automatically through CodePipeline and CodeBuild.
+To deploy to Staging, merge PRs into the `develop` (default) branch.
+Merge release PRs into `main` to deploy to Production.

 ## Dev Ops

 The infrastructure for this app is managed with Terraform.
 You should use Terraform version >= 1.0.

 You will need an appropriate AWS IAM role to make infrastructure changes.
 If granted this access, please be careful and deliberate with your changes.

+Initialize the project's terraform state by navigating to one of the environment ops directories (ex/ `/ops/staging`) and run `terraform init`.
+Once the state is initialized, you can begin making infrastructure changes.

 ### Secrets